-The Jewish era began near the end of the Old Testament and, except for a few scattered Jewish holdouts, ended in A.D.
+The Jewish era (or what is commonly called the Jewish era) began near the end of the Old Testament and, except for a few scattered Jewish holdouts, ended in A.D.
 70 when the Temple in Jerusalem was destroyed by the Roman army.
 Therefore, the idea that most, or even a large percentage, of the noted Old Testament figures were Jews, is incorrect.

 It is important to note that, at the time of Jesus and God's New Covenant, the names “Jew” and “Judaism” were not ascribed to as a form of reverence in the Bible.
 In most cases, such terms were used as a derogatory term.
 God used the name “Jew” for those who were antagonistic to Jesus and/or the advancement of God's Kingdom.
 Moreover, in every Biblical instance, those who opposed Jesus as the Messiah, then persecuted and attempted to kill Him and destroy God's Kingdom, were called “Jews” by God.

 Moreover, Jesus himself said that the Jews, who were in Judaism at the time of Christ, were in the dominion of Satan.
 When Jesus spoke to Saul (who later became Paul) while he was on his way to Damascus to persecute Christians, He said that He was rescuing him from the Jewish people and sending him to open their eyes so that they would turn from darkness to light and from THE DOMINION OF SATAN.
 (Acts 26: 17 - 18).